 We are committed to building and maintaining collaborative and convivial scholarly communities.
 However, given the economic and social challenges of 2020 and 2021, the annual meeting this year will take place virtually.
-In lieu of the traditional in-person seminar hosted in the American Southwest, the Southwest Seminar will collaborate with the Center for Latin American Studies at the University of Arizona to organize a series of online workshop meetings carried out over the month of November 2021.
+In lieu of the traditional in-person seminar hosted in the American Southwest, the Southwest Seminar will collaborate with the Center for Latin American Studies at the University of Arizona to organize a day-long online workshop on November 5, 2021.
 Please join us!

 The Southwest Seminar on Colonial Latin America invites proposals for the annual meeting in autumn 2021.
 The Southwest Seminar is a collaborative effort among specialists from across the American Southwest dedicated to promoting innovative and interdisciplinary approaches to the study of colonial Latin America.
 Past participants have included renowned historians, art historians, literary scholars, and specialists in language and literature.
 This year, we invite scholars interested in conceptualizing colonial archives, both in theory and practice.
 We are particularly interested in works that take new approaches to the archive in terms of method and findings, as well as those that examine existing practices and shape understandings of the colonial period.
 We welcome works that work to foster greater engagement with archives as historically constructed institutions and as repositories for material and intellectual engagement.
 While we encourage submissions on this theme, proposals on other topics in colonial Latin America will be given full consideration.
 In lieu of the traditional in-person seminar hosted in-person at a site in the American Southwest, this year’s virtual meetings will be hosted by the Center for Latin American Studies at the University of Arizona.
 Seminar participants will share works in progress related to the study of colonial Latin America and meet virtually for group dialogue and discussion.